chrismatteson/vault-102/docs/vault-1.md

 count: false

 # Chapter 1
-## HashiCorp Vault Overview
+## Review Intro to Vault Topics

 ![:scale 15%](https://hashicorp.github.io/field-workshops-assets/assets/logos/logo_vault.png)

 ???
-Chapter 1 introduces Vault
+We will quickly review all of the major topics covered in the Intro to Vault course.

 ---
 name: hashiCorp-vault-overview